lets-implement/common-lisp/articles/getting-started.md

 But C++ is a big language, bigger than Lisp, and we have a lot of temptations to resist.
 You're going to want to use design patterns.
-You're going to want to use templates for [SFINAE][].
-You're going to want to use all the fancy features of C++11/14/17.
+You're going to want to use templates for [SFINAE][] and [CRTP][].
+You're going to want to use `constexpr`.
 But we're going to try not to get too caught up in the design of class hierarchies, metaprogramming, and some other third thing to be swallowed up by the wiles of the Lotus Eaters.
-We want to write something that doesn't depend too much on one language;
-something durable, something independent of the whims and caprices of our fickle age, like [TAOCP][] (but maybe just a little less... *Knuth*).
+We want to write something that doesn't depend too much on one language; something durable, something independent of the whims and caprices of our fickle age, like [TAOCP][] (but maybe just a little less... *Knuth*, because we don't have a hundred years to do this).
 So C++ it is.
 We could also use C, but LOL NO.

+That being said, we are going to use C++11 because it will make certain things much clearer and other things possible without external libraries (like `std::atomic` for example).
+But I don't expect everyone to be a C++ Language Lawyer, so I'll introduce C++11 features as we use them and we'll use them sparingly.
+And I sure as fire ain't gonna put up with the stupid `>>` "problem" in earlier C++.

 Of course, diversity is healthy, so if you want to follow along in a language of your own choosing, that'll be great too.
 Let me know if